dotbruu/app-js-jobs-calc/README.md

 ## 💻 About

 JobsCalc is a calculation estimation application for freelance projects, where it is possible to register and exclude jobs (projects), obtaining a cost estimate for each job.
-In addition, it is possible to plot the time value of the person who will be using the system 💰
+In addition, it is possible to plot the time value of the person who will be using the system. 💰

 <a id="about"></a>